-As mentioned above, since electronic products are in the EC's first working plan, it is not impossible that the EC may consider electronics to be one of the target sectors for a regulated DPP in the future.
-However, there are no concrete plans for a regulated DPP in electronics yet.
-It is possible that the EC will propose such a regulated DPP in electronics by 2030, after 2030, or never.
-There is no indication, which of these options could be the most likely.
-It may also depend on the performance of the first introduced DPPs, if there will be sufficient political support for another DPP in a complex sector like electronics, or if the EU will look for other existing or new mechanisms to increase circularity in this sector.
+As mentioned above, as electronic products are in the EC's first working plan, we deem it not impossible that the EC may consider electronics to be one of the target sectors for a regulated DPP in the future.
+However, there seem to be no concrete plans for a regulated DPP in electronics yet.
+To complete the list of options, it is possible that the EC could propose such a regulated DPP in electronics by 2030, after 2030, or not at all.
+There is no indication, which of these options would be the most likely.
+It may also depend on the performance of the first introduced DPPs, if there would be sufficient political support for another DPP in a complex sector like electronics, or if the EU will look for other existing or new mechanisms to increase circularity in this sector.
+We are aware that the deliberations above are highly speculative, but that is in the nature of a section on options, if more precise information on regulatory drivers is not available.